The Red Telephone (song)

-"The Red Telephone" is a song written by Arthur Lee and first released by Love on their 1967 album Forever Changes.
+"The Red Telephone" is a song written by Arthur Lee and first released by American rock band Love on their third studio album Forever Changes (1967).

 Lyrics and music

 According to legend, the house that the members of Love lived in had a red telephone, although the song lyrics do not relate to this.
 "The Red Telephone" is built on a set of folk-inspired chords.
 The song has been compared to Syd Barrett-era Pink Floyd.
 Themes of the song include race, imprisonment, and death.
 It contains a harpsichord and 12-string guitar, and has an ominous feel.
 "Sometimes my life is so eerie," Lee sings, but then inverts the dark mood with "and if you think I'm happy / Paint me white."